area/pyvircurex/README.md

 # TODO

-Vircurex allows for difference secrets for different API calls, presently this wrapper assumed all API calls have the same secret.
+Vircurex allows for difference secrets for different API calls, presently this wrapper assumes all API calls have the same secret.